jdhagood/gtl/content/hangman.md

 title = 'Hangman'
 +++

 Let's implement a simple game of hang man.
 If you are not familar with this game, it is a word guessing game.
 A starting word is chosen, generally by anohter person, but in our case from a random list.
 You always know how many letters are in this word and you take turns guessing letters in the word.
-If the letter you guessed is in the word, then its position(s) in the word are revealed to you.
+If the letter you guessed is in the word, then the letter position(s) in the word are revealed to you.
 If the letter you guessed is not in the word, then you loose a life.
 You have a limited number of lives.

 If you guess all the letters in the word before you lose all your lives, then you win.
 Otherwise you lose (and a guy gets hung for some reason.
 Seems like high stakes for a silly little guessing game).